Sonic Physics Guide

 A prerequisite for much of the info on this guide.

-Basic info about characters such as their varying sizes and jump height, and also detailing how their moves work.
+Basic info about characters such as their varying sizes and jump height, and also detailing how their specific moves work.

 A detailed description of how sloped terrain is constructed, and how objects use sensors to collide with it.